|

 San Francisco on a runaway streetcar.
 Thomas Carter directs as impersonally as

-he possible can, and creates good entertainment in the process, but that's also
+he possibly can, and creates solid entertainment in the process, but that's also

 it.
 Wincott is inspired in a part that could have been brilliant with a little